 We once lived in dignified homes, beautiful concrete structures built over years at great expense to shelter our children.
 Now, we live in tents lacking basic human necessities.

-Life in the tents we've inhabited for over 6 months is intolerable.
-There is no water, beds, electricity, or bathrooms.
+Life in the tents we’ve inhabited for over six months is intolerable.
+There is no water or electricity.
+There are no beds or bathrooms.
 Insects torment us.
-This is not a livable condition.
+This is not a liveable condition.
 All we experience is a disgrace that will haunt the occupation and the international community for their complicity in this accursed war.

 We are a people who desire peace and yearn to live in peace.
 We have suffered since our displacement in 1948, enduring bombing and death throughout the occupation's existence.
 We do not deserve this treatment.
 We seek peace and demand the release of our prisoners, just as the occupation demands the release of its prisoners.

 We have no solutions in our hands.
-This catastrophe is greater than that of 1948, the third catastrophe for the Palestinian people.
-The occupation's actions in this war shame us all.
-Where are the United Nations and the world's nations?
+This Nakba is greater than that of 1948, the third catastrophe for the Palestinian people.
+The occupation’s actions in this war shame us all.
+Where is the United Nations?
+Where are the world’s nations?
 Where are those who stand with us?
 I raise my voice with all Palestinians.
 My scattered children, I hope to meet them safely soon.

-I am in Deir al-Balah, my son in the North of Gaza, my other son in Al Shati Camp, and another in Maghazi Camp.
-Gaza is small, yet we do not see each other since the war began.
-We have not met since.
+I am in Deir al-Balah, my son in the north of Gaza, my other son in Shati camp, and another in Maghazi camp.
+Gaza is small, yet we have not seen each other since the war began.
+We have not reunited.
 I know nothing of my sons.
-My life's dream is to reunite with them in one home before my death, to live in peace and security, and to secure a safe future for our children, ensuring this war is Gaza's last.
-It is time for Gaza's people to live in peace, for the Israeli occupation to cease its killings.
+My life’s dream is to reunite with them in one home before my death, to live in peace and security, and to secure a safe future for our children, ensuring this war is Gaza’s last.
+It is time for Gaza’s people to live in peace and for the Israeli occupation to cease its killings.

 Take action now